dylanhuff/modernfi-treasury-assignment/README.md

 - Initial user accounts are created via seed data with demo balances
 - Treasury yield data is cached for 1 hour from Treasury.gov
+- **First-time startup:** The backend preloads the yield data cache on startup, which can take 10-30 seconds.
+The yield curve chart may require 1-2 manual refreshes during this initial cache warming period.
 - Buy orders for T-Bills use discount pricing (pay less than face value)
 - Sell operations calculate accrued yield based on time held and current rates
+- **Security Note:** The `.env` file is committed to this repository for demo/assignment purposes only with default local credentials.
+In production, `.env` files should always be gitignored and never committed to version control.